 I'm still experimenting with the best ways to use this book, so please let me know what is working, and what isn't.

 I think class discussions are the best way to learn anthropology, because they allow you to start from the place where you are and move to the viewpoint of someone else.
-This can be tricky in an online class, but I weigh the questions and answers grades heavily hoping to encourage you to jump in and make yourself part of the class.
+This can be tricky in an online class, but I'm hoping to encourage you to jump in and make yourself part of the class.

 From Sunday to Wednesday you are required to post at least one question per chapter.
 The questions must be related to the learning module that week.
 The questions can be about something you didn't understand in the reading, or something related to the reading.
 If there is any doubt as to whether your questions are relevant to the chapter, you must explicitly relate them to a topic covered in the chapter.
 For example, if you ask for chapter 15: "Did you see the last Planet of the Apes movie?" you won't get credit.
 But if you ask, "Henninger-Rener says the human capacity for culture is due to natural selection, and that biocultural evolution is uniquely human (Chapter 15), but I wonder if humans and other apes are still evolving biologically?", you would get credit because you made the question relevant to an idea found in the chapter.